 \emph{III.
 For ligand-only stability, we greatly improve upon the strained conformations}, even surpassing autoregressive methods.
 According to Table~\ref{tab:main_results}, our model is at least an order of magnitude better than diffusion-based counterparts, and is close to reference.
 While autoregressive methods generally display better strain energy, \ours~still achieves superior performance under comparable molecule sizes.

 \emph{IV.
 Our binding complex contains fewer clashes and remains consistent after redocking.} We achieve few steric clashes, and has the best RMSD performance, which means 46\% of our molecules already resemble accurate docking pose even without force field optimization or redocking, rendering it reliable for generating molecules in 3D space.
-The reason why we achieve even better RMSD than reference could be explained by a distribution shift from the training set to the reference set.
-In the construction of dataset\footnote{There are two kinds of 3D ligand poses in the dataset, i.e. Vina minimized poses in the given receptor, and Vina docked poses. \url{https://github.com/gnina/models/tree/master/data/CrossDocked2020}}, the training set contains 52.4\% docked molecules, while the test set only contains 37.0\% docked ones, which aligns with the phenomenon that there are only 34.0\% reference molecules with RMSD $<$ 2\r{A} upon redocking.
+The reason why we achieve even better RMSD than reference can be explained by a distribution shift.
+In dataset construction\footnote{There are two kinds of 3D ligand poses in the dataset, i.e. Vina minimized poses in the given receptor, and Vina docked poses. \url{https://github.com/gnina/models/tree/master/data/CrossDocked2020}}, the training set contains 52.4\% docked molecules, while the test set only contains 37.0\% docked ones, which aligns with the fact that for reference there are only 34.0\% with RMSD $<$ 2\r{A}.
 This accounts for why \ours~has more consistent and high-affinity binders, which effectively captures the training set distribution and learns the binding dynamics.

 \paragraph{{Overall}} We report the overall feasible rate and success rate in Table~\ref{tab:main_results}. \ours~achieves the best among all, demonstrating our competency in generating molecules with high affinity and stable conformation.
 Our method captures the interatomic interactions in 3D space, and proposes desirable molecules without relying on post-fixed docking poses.
 This further validates our choice of learning in the continuous parameter space.